SD Card¶

 Initializations¶

-Then the SD card is initialized and the filesystem is mounted.
+The SD card is initialized and the filesystem is mounted using functions provided by the FatFs library.

 // Initialize SD card